swiftlang/swift/docs/ContinuousIntegration.md

 A smoke test on macOS does the following:

-1. Builds the compiler incrementally.
+1. Builds LLVM/Clang incrementally.
+2. Builds Swift clean.
-2. Builds the standard library only for macOS.
+3. Builds the standard library only for macOS.
 Simulator standard libraries and device standard libraries are not built.
-3. lldb is not built.
+4. lldb is not built.
-4. The test and validation-test targets are run only for macOS.
+5. The test and validation-test targets are run only for macOS.
 The optimized version of these tests are not run.

 A smoke test on Linux does the following:

-1. Builds the compiler incrementally.
+1. Builds LLVM/Clang incrementally.
+2. Builds Swift clean.
-2. Builds the standard library incrementally.
+3. Builds the standard library clean.
-3. lldb is built incrementally.
+4. lldb is built incrementally.
+5. Foundation, SwiftPM, LLBuild, XCTest are built.
-4. The swift test and validation-test targets are run.
+6. The swift test and validation-test targets are run.
 The optimized version of these tests are not run.
-5. lldb is tested.
+7. lldb is tested.
+8. Foundation, SwiftPM, LLBuild, XCTest are tested.

 ### Validation Testing